 EURL-AP research activity in this area, in close collaboration with the NRLs, primarily focussed on:

-- The improvement of the current light microscopic protocol
+- The improvement of the current methods

 - Innovative combinations of methods with a view to the implementation of a future species-to-species feed ban

 Regardless of whether analyses are carried out by light microscopy, by PCR, by NIRM or by screening methods such as immunoassays, none of the used method shall deliver the entire information necessary for a species-to-species feed ban.
 Therefore combination of methods – principally light microscopy and PCR as these are the most successful ones – is required.
 Such combination is mandatory for aquafeed analysis since 16th of January 2013.

 - In 2013 non-ruminant PAPs were authorised again in aquafeed.
 According to TSE Roadmap II, porcine PAPs could also be introduced in the future to poultry feed.
 Light microscopic analysis of such poultry feed containing porcine PAPs will reveal only the presence of terrestrial PAPs but will be unable to inform on the species of origin of the PAP used.
 Complementary information by PCR would indicate the porcine nature of the PAP.
 Furthermore PCR shall also reveal the presence or absence of prohibited poultry material which is prohibited to prevent intraspecific recycling.

 In this first example, the use of animal by-products is limited to one ingredient.
 The situation becomes more complex if several feed materials of animal origin are included in a compound feed.